JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 cancellation (Combine and RxSwift require adapters).
 SKIE offers other features to produce a Swift-friendly API from Kotlin, including bridging various Kotlin types to Swift equivalents.
 It also doesn’t require adding additional dependencies in iOS projects.

+  > SKIE may not support the latest stable Kotlin version.

 ### Option 1.
 Configure KMP-NativeCoroutines {initial-collapse-state="collapsed" collapsible="true"}

 > We recommend using the latest version of the library.
 > Check the [KMP-NativeCoroutines repository](https://github.com/rickclephas/KMP-NativeCoroutines/releases)
-> to see whether a newer version of the plugin is available and whether it is compatible with your Kotlin version.
+> to see whether a newer version of the plugin is available and whether it's compatible with your Kotlin version.
 >
 {style="note"}